Habakkuk 1 – The Prophet’s Problem

 c.
 Shall they therefore empty their net, and continue to slay nations without pity?
 Habakkuk wondered how long God would allow the Babylonians to continue their cruel conquest of nations.
 It was as if God’s people were conquered as easily as fish in a net.

 i.
 “Easily we are taken and destroyed.
 We have no leader to guide us, and no power to defend ourselves.
 Nebuchadnezzar is here represented as a fisherman, who is constantly casting nets into the sea, and enclosing multitudes of fishes; and being always successful, he sacrifices to his own net.”
 (Clarke)

 2. (2:1) Habakkuk resolutely waits for God’s reply.

 a.
-And watch to see what He will say to me: Habakkuk has raised two important questions to God, yet he asks both with a great attitude.
-He anticipates an answer from God and is willing to watch – that is, wait for it.
-Often when we question God we don’t expect Him to answer, but Habakkuk does.
+And watch to see what He will say to me: Habakkuk has raised two important questions to God, yet he asked both with a proper attitude.
+He anticipated an answer from God and was willing to watch – that is, wait for it.
+Often when we question God we don’t expect Him to answer, but Habakkuk did.
 Other times we not only expect God will answer, but we demand that He answer, and answer according to our schedule.
-Habakkuk approaches this with the right attitude.
+Habakkuk approached this with the correct attitude.